BJP suspends MLA over comments on Law Minister Meghwal | Politics

 - India

-The action follows a show cause notice to the Shahpura MLA from the party's state unit president C P Joshi.
+The action followed a show cause notice to the Shahpura MLA, who is a former Speaker of the state assembly, from the party's state unit president C P Joshi.

 "The party president has suspended his primary membership and the matter has been referred to the (state-level) disciplinary committee for further action," the panel's chairperson Onkar Singh Lakhawat said.